 Abstract

 By specializing on specific resources, species may evolve advantageous morphologies to increase the efficiency of nutrient acquisition.
 However, many specialists face annual variation in resource availability and composition.
 Whether morphological specialists can respond to changes in resources depends on the composition of the resource pulses, the costs of foraging on resources that do not match the consumer’s feeding morphology, and the strength of interspecific competition.
-Using time-lapse cameras, we collected data on the matching between hummingbird bill and plant corolla lengths during seasonal variation in flower availability and morphology.
-Using a hierarchical Bayesian approach, we differentiated interactions that were detected, non-detected, and could not occur based on overlap in elevation ranges.
+Using time-lapse cameras, we collected data on the matching between hummingbird bill and plant corolla lengths across seasonal variation in flower availability and morphology.
+We differentiated interactions that were detected, non-detected, and could not occur based on overlap in elevation ranges using a hierarchical Bayesian approach.
 We found that despite seasonal changes in the morphology of available corollas, hummingbirds consistently preferred foraging on flowers which matched their bill lengths, leading to low niche overlap among morphologically different species.
 These results suggest that despite perceived costs of searching for rare and more specialized resources, hummingbirds maintain their resource niches throughout the year.
-This is consistent with strong tradeoffs in foraging efficiency and high interspecific competition, and highlights the contribution of tropical niche partitioning to local diversity.
+This pattern is consistent with strong tradeoffs in foraging efficiency and high interspecific competition, and highlights the contribution of tropical niche partitioning to local diversity.

 Introduction